 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 But cancer is an emotional roller coaster – and it doesn’t come to a screeching halt once treatment ends.
-In fact, this can be one of the most challenging times for cancer patients, says psychologist Kathleen Ashton, PhD, who specializes in breast cancer survivorship.
+In fact, this can be one of the most challenging times for those with cancer, says psychologist Kathleen Ashton, PhD, who specializes in breast cancer survivorship.

 Many cancer survivors feel different than they did before cancer and must adjust to a “new normal” where they aren’t visiting the doctor’s office or hospital each day.
 They may feel frequent anxiety about what’s next, and whether the cancer will return.
 Plus, they may continue to experience physical side effects from treatment, or from new medications they’re taking to lessen the risk of recurrence.